Official Recognition of Undergraduate Student Organizations Policy

 Forming Organizations

-Students interested in forming and receiving official recognition for organizations whose purpose and goals are clearly related to the educational mission of the University as defined in the "General Recognition Criteria" are directed by the following procedures:
+Students interested in forming and receiving official recognition for organizations whose purpose and goals are clearly related to the mission of the University as defined in the "General Recognition Criteria" are directed to find the procedures in the Student Organization Resource Guide.

 Annual Re-Recognition Process for Established Student Organizations

 All organizations must re-apply for recognition at the conclusion of each Academic Year.
-Specific procedures will be established and published no later than April 1 of each year.
+Specific procedures will be established and published in the Student Organization Resource Guide and re-recognition materials are due no later than May 1 of each year.

 Responsibility for Enforcement, Remedies, Sanctions